deeplearning4j/deeplearning4j/java-ai.md

 ### Neuroph

 [Neuroph](http://neuroph.sourceforge.net/) is an open-source Java framework for neural networks.
 Developers can create neural nets with the Neuroph GUI.
 The Neuroph API documentation also explains how neural networks work.

+## Expert Systems

+An expert system is also called a rules-based system.
+The rules are typically if-then statements; i.e. if this condition is met, then perform this action.
+An expert system usually comprises hundreds or thousands of nested if-then statements.
+Expert systems were a popular form of AI in the 1980s.
+They are good at modeling static and deterministic relationships; e.g. the tax code.
+However, they are also brittle and they require manual modification, which can be slow and expensive.
+Unlike, machine-learning algorithms, they do not adapt as they are exposed to more data.
+They can be a useful complement to a machine-learning algorithm, codifying the things that should always happen a certain way.

+### Drools

+[Drools](https://www.drools.org/) is a business rules management system backed by Red Hat.

 ## Natural-Language Processing